 The wait of the students is over.
-The authority has released the date of the CLAT 2020.
-The exam will be held on August 22, 2020.
-In CLAT 2020, more than 50000 candidates applied so that the competition will be high.
+The authority has released the date of the CLAT 2021.
+In CLAT 2021, more than 50000 candidates applied so that the competition will be high.
 In this article, we are providing free CLAT sample papers for practice.

 CLAT Sample Papers for 2024 Preparation